bobbah/CentCom/README.md

 ## Setup
 To run your own local instance of CentCom, you must have the following...
 - A supported database to store the ban data within (Postgres, MySql, MariaDB).
-You will need to createe a database for the CentCom data, and users for the parsing server and API server.
+You will need to create a database for the CentCom data, and users for the parsing server and API server.
 - A machine to run the CentCom Parsing Server
 - A machine to run the CentCom API Server (this could be the same machine as the parsing server)